The Bahamas banned flights from the US and other hard-hit countries in effort to contain coronavirus spread

 National airline Bahamasair will end flights to the US immediately and a number of beaches and parks have been closed until further notice, according to Minnis.

-The Bahamas' move to ban most international travelers, especially Americans, is significant as 50% of the nation's gross domestic product (GDP) of $5.7 billion comes from tourism alone, according to the Bahama's Investment Authority, with the majority of the 5.5 million tourists who visit The Bahamas each year coming from the US.
+The Bahamas' move to ban most international travelers, especially Americans, is significant as 50% of the nation's gross domestic product (GDP) of $5.7 billion comes from tourism alone, according to the Bahamas Investment Authority, with the majority of the 5.5 million tourists who visit The Bahamas each year coming from the US.
 But with the US beating its own daily record of new coronavirus cases at least nine times in a month, Minnis was adamant in saying that the Bahamas needed to focus on "saving lives and limiting spread of the virus."

 "The better we are at this, the more our economy could open up and people could make a living," he said.